-Lines of Credit: We have a remaining available line of credit from the Federal Home Loan Bank of Pittsburgh ("FHLB") totaling \$376.7 million at December 31, 2014.
+Lines of Credit: We have a remaining available line of credit from the Federal Home Loan Bank of Pittsburgh ("FHLB") totaling \$377.8 million at December 31, 2015.
 We use this line primarily to fund loans to customers.
 Funds acquired through this program are reflected on the consolidated balance sheet in short-term borrowings or long-term borrowings, depending on the repayment terms of the debt agreement.
-We also had \$91.5 million available on a short term line of credit with the Federal Reserve Bank at December 31, 2014, which is primarily secured by consumer loans, construction loans, and commercial and industrial loans and a \$6 million available line of credit with a correspondent bank.
+We also had \$92.0 million available on a short term line of credit with the Federal Reserve Bank at December 31, 2015, which is primarily secured by consumer loans, construction loans, and commercial and industrial loans and a \$6 million available line of credit with a correspondent bank.

-Short-term Borrowings: Total short-term borrowings consisting primarily of advances from the FHLB having original maturities of 30 days or less increased \$60.9 million from \$62.8 million at December 31, 2013 to \$123.6 million at December 31, 2014 due to maturing long term borrowings refinancing into short term.
+Short-term Borrowings: Total short-term borrowings consisting primarily of advances from the FHLB having original maturities of 30 days or less increased \$47.8 million from \$123.6 million at December 31, 2014 to \$171.4 million at December 31, 2015.
 See Note 11 of the accompanying consolidated financial statements for additional disclosures regarding our short-term borrowings.

-Long-term Borrowings: Long-term borrowings historically have been used to fund our loan growth, however since the recent economic downturn, long-term borrowings have been reduced significantly as we have replaced maturing long-term borrowings with short-term funding.
-Total long-term borrowings of \$77.5 million at December 31, 2014 and \$163.5 million at December 31, 2013 consisted primarily of funds borrowed on an available line of credit from the FHLB and structured reverse repurchase agreements with two unaffiliated institutions.
-Long-term borrowings from the FHLB totaled \$976,000 at December 31, 2014, compared to \$82.6 million outstanding at December 31, 2013.
-At December 31, 2014, we had a \$5.4 million term loan which is secured by the common stock of our subsidiary bank and bears a variable interest rate of prime minus 50 basis points with a final maturity of 2017.
-At December 31, 2013, we had an additional \$3.5 million term loan, which bears a fixed rate of 8% with a final maturity of 2023.
+Long-term Borrowings: Long-term borrowings historically have been used to fund our loan growth, however, as a result of prolonged low short-term interest rates following the economic downturn of 2008, long-term borrowings have been reduced significantly as we have replaced maturing long-term borrowings with short-term funding.
+Total long-term borrowings of \$75.6 million at December 31, 2015 and \$77.5 million at December 31, 2014 consisted primarily of structured reverse repurchase agreements with two unaffiliated institutions.
+Long-term borrowings from the FHLB totaled \$873,000 at December 31, 2015, compared to \$976,000 outstanding at December 31, 2014.
+At December 31, 2015, we had a \$2.7 million term loan which is secured by the common stock of our subsidiary bank and bears a variable interest rate of prime minus 50 basis points with a final maturity of 2017.
 During 2007, we entered into \$110 million of structured reverse repurchase agreements, with terms ranging from 5 to 10 years and call features ranging from 2 to 3.5 years in which they are callable by the purchaser.
-These structured reverse repurchase agreements totaled \$72.0 million at December 31, 2014.
+These structured reverse repurchase agreements totaled \$72.0 million at December 31, 2015.
 Refer to Note 11 of the accompanying consolidated financial statements for additional information regarding our long-term borrowings.

-Subordinated Debentures: We have subordinated debt totaling \$16.8 million at December 31, 2014 and 2013.
-Subordinated debt qualifies as Tier 2 regulatory capital until the debt is within 5 years of maturity, at which time, the qualifying amount is decreased by 20 percent each year until maturity.
-During 2009, we issued \$6.8 million in subordinated debt, of which \$5.0 million was issued to an affiliate of a director of Summit.
+Subordinated Debentures: During 2015, we prepaid in full the \$16.8 million subordinated debentures that were outstanding at December 31, 2014.
+The subordinated debt qualified as Tier 2 capital under Federal Reserve Board guidelines until the debt was within 5 years of its maturity; thereafter the amount qualifying as Tier 2 capital was reduced by 20 percent each year until maturity.
+During 2009, we issued \$6.8 million in subordinated debt, of which \$5 million was issued to an affiliate of a director of Summit.
 We also issued \$1.0 million and \$0.8 million to two unrelated parties.
-These three issuances bear an interest rate of 10 percent per annum, have a term of 10 years, and are not prepayable by us within the first five years.
-During 2008, \$10.0 million of subordinated debt was issued to an unrelated institution, which bears a variable interest rate of 1 month LIBOR plus 275 basis points, and has a term of 7.5 years.
+These three issuances had an interest rate of 10 percent per annum, a term of 10 years, and were not prepayable by us within the first five years.
+During 2008, we issued \$10 million of subordinated debt to an unrelated institution, which had a variable interest rate of 1 month LIBOR plus 275 basis points and a term of 7.5 years.